utopia2046/Doc/md/Python Data Science Handbook Reading Notes.md

 When 2 array of different dimesion are in same arithmetic, NumPy is trying to extend the array size so that they could match the same bigger size.
 Rules are:

 1. If 2 arrays differ in their number of dimensions, the shape of the one with fewer dimensions is **padded** with ones on its leading (left) side;
-2. If the shap of 2 arrays does not match in any dimension, the array with shape equal to 1 in that dimension is stretched to match the other shape;
+2. If the shape of 2 arrays do not match in any dimension, the array with shape equal to 1 in that dimension is stretched to match the other shape;
 3. If in any dimension the sizes disagree and neither is equal to 1, an error is raised.

 ``` python